ratatatCat/ProductPlanHomework/README.md

 I did notice some typos in the second tip window.
 I left them in for exact specifications sake but in a real job scenario, I would have reached out to the design team or product owner to get clarification on what it should say.

+In cleanup, I would definitely go back and clean up duplicate code and make use of the more common component methodology as allowed by React.

 Thanks again for your team and consideration.
 Please contact me with any questions.

 Catherine (Cat) Ireton =^.\_.^= ∫